MicrosoftDocs/msteams-docs/msteams-platform/webhooks-and-connectors/how-to/add-incoming-webhook.md

 > [!IMPORTANT]
 >
 > All new Microsoft 365 (previously called Office 365) connector creation will be blocked starting Aug 15 2024.
-All existing Microsoft 365 (previously called Office 365) connectors in all clouds will no longer be available as of October 1st 2024.
+All existing Microsoft 365 connectors in all clouds will no longer be available as of October 1st 2024.
 To learn more about the timing and how the Workflows app provides a more flexible and secure experience, see
 [https://devblogs.microsoft.com/microsoft365dev/retirement-of-office-365-connectors-within-microsoft-teams/](https://devblogs.microsoft.com/microsoft365dev/retirement-of-office-365-connectors-within-microsoft-teams/).

 An Incoming Webhook lets external applications share content in Microsoft Teams channels.
 The webhooks are used as tools to track and notify.
 The webhooks provide a unique URL to send a JSON payload with a message in card format.
 Cards are user interface containers that include content and actions related to a single article.
 You can use cards in the following capabilities: